BruceEckel/WinterTechForum-hugo/content/health/index.md

 during your travel.
 It's worth having to stop and pee more often while you're heading up from Denver.

-2. The health food store (across the street from Camp4 Coffee has this stuff called "Accli-mate" that's supposed to help.
+2. [The health food store](https://g.co/kgs/GGkMTHP) (across the street from Camp4 Coffee) has this stuff called "Accli-mate" that's supposed to help.
-Maybe it does, it's "alternative" so you never know for sure.
+Maybe it does; it's "alternative" so you never know for sure.

 3. Apply sunscreen to any exposed parts of skin.
 Without it, you won't get tanned, you'll get burned, and it can happen when you least expect it.